Step into British history on a self-guided tour of London's most famous Abbey

 {{ticket-block-triple}}

-It sits in the heart of London adjacent to the Houses of Parliament and the Palace of Westminster and the Abbey dates back over a thousand years to 960AD.
-It has been the setting for all Coronations since 1066, when William the Conqueror was crowned there and is home to the ancient 'Coronation Chair', which sits at St. George's Chapel.
+It's in the heart of London adjacent to the Houses of Parliament and the Palace of Westminster and the Abbey dates back over a thousand years to 960AD.
+It has been the setting for all Coronations since 1066, when William the Conqueror was crowned there and is home to the ancient 'Coronation Chair', which is in the St. George's Chapel.

 In the Lady Chapel, which is the area of the abbey where the royals are buried, you can see the vast vaulted ceilings and the tombs.
 The Chapter House which is in the East Cloister you can see ancient murals.
 Everywhere you look in the abbey, you can soak up the history of this proud British building.

-Westminster Abbey may be one of London’s top tourist attractions but it continues to hold daily services and ceremonies as it is a place of worship in its first instance.
+Westminster Abbey may be one of London’s top attractions but it continues to hold daily services and ceremonies as it remains a place of worship in its first instance.